-Rob and Nick Carter have been working together as contemporary artists for the last twenty years in London.
+Rob and Nick Carter, founders of RN at 5A, have been working together as contemporary artists for the last twenty years in London.
 We catch up with them about their favourite piece of art, their upcoming projects, how they get their inspiration and their favourite thing about Connaught Village...

 1) When did you first realise that you could collaborate together?